nexmo-community/transcribe-comprehend-multi-sub/README.md

 set the `PORT` value (e.g. *5000*) where websockets connections will be established.
 The `PORT` value needs to be the same as specified in `Dockerfile` and `docker-compose.yml` files.

-Launch the Transcribe & Comprehend connector as a Docker instance:
+Launch the Transcribe & Comprehend reference connection as a Docker instance:

 ```bash
 docker-compose up